emintz/ArduinoLib/RTOSAid/README.md

 The ESP32 supports a non-volatile storage (NVS) library that maintains key-value pairs in flash memory.
 Key-value pairs reside in namespaces which, in turn, reside in partitions.
-The ESP32 flash library supports advance features that most applications don't need, like encryption, multiple memory partitions, and loading flash memory from a CSV files.
+The ESP32 flash library supports advanced features that simple applications don't need, like encryption, multiple memory partitions, and loading flash memory from a CSV files.
 The Flash32 library supports basic functionaly needed by most applications: maintaining namespaces and their contained key-value pairs in the